 Your personal information is encrypted by Secure Sockets Layer (SSL) software so that it cannot be read as the information travels over the Internet.

 As we help our customers reach informed decisions about forming business entities, we find that some questions about incorporating come up more often than others.
 Below is a list of those most frequently asked questions.
-Remember that if you don't see your question answered here, our business formation specialists are standing by to help.
+Remember that if you don't see your question answered here, our business formation specialists are available to help via phone (800-345-2677) or live chat.

 Yes.
 A corporation can own another corporation and can purchase it using the first corporation's stock.
 This is yet one more advantage among many of having a Delaware corporation.
 In fact, under the new IRS regulations, even subchapter S corporations can own and control major portions of affiliated companies.